Stress-linked pairs of vertices and the generic stress matroid: Preliminaries

 We shall often consider algebraic matroids of linear spaces.
 Unsurprisingly, such matroids can also be viewed as linear matroids, as described by the following lemma.

-\begin{lemma} Let $X \subseteq \CC^E$ be a linear space. \begin{enumerate} \item If $M$ is any $|E| \times k$ matrix whose columns span $X$, then $\algmat{X}$ is the linear matroid (over $\CC$) defined by the rows of $M$. \item We have $\algmat{X^\perp} = \algmat{X}^*$, where $X^\perp = \{y \in \CC^E: \sum_{e \in E}x_e y_e = 0 \, \, \forall x \in X\}$ is the orthogonal complement of $X$. \end{enumerate} \end{lemma} \begin{proof} \textit{(a)} Since $X$ is linear, a subset $E_0 \subseteq E$ is independent in $\algmat{X}$ if and only if the projection of $X$ to $\CC^{E_0}$ is surjective.
-This projection is the same as the image of the matrix $M_{E_0}$ that consists of the rows of $M$ corresponding to $E_0$.
-Thus the projection is surjective if and only if $M_{E_0}$ has full row rank, which is equivalent to $E_0$ being independent in the linear matroid defined by the rows of $M$. \textit{(b)} This now follows from the well-known fact that the linear matroid of a vector space is dual to the linear matroid of the orthogonal complement of the vector space, see, e.g., \cite[Section 2.2]{oxley_2011}. \end{proof} The following lemma strengthens \cref{lemma:algmatspanning} for algebraic matroids of linear spaces. \begin{lemma} Let $X \subseteq \CC^E$ be a linear space, and $E_0 \subseteq E$.
-The following are equivalent. \begin{enumerate} \item The fiber of $\pi_{E_0}$ over $\pi_{E_0}(x)$ is a singleton for every $x \in X$. \item $E_0$ is spanning in $\algmat{X}$. \item The fiber of $\pi_{E_0}$ over $\pi_{E_0}(x)$ is a singleton for some $x \in X$. \end{enumerate} \end{lemma} \begin{proof} This follows from \cref{lemma:algmatspanning} and the observation that $\pi_{E_0} : X \rightarrow \pi_{E_0}(X)$ is a linear transformation and hence its fibers are pairwise isomorphic affine subspaces. \end{proof}
+\begin{lemma} \emph{(Algebraic matroids of linear spaces.)} Let $X \subseteq \CC^E$ be a linear space. \begin{enumerate} \item If $M \in \CC^{E \times k}$ is a matrix whose columns span $X$, then $\algmat{X}$ is the linear matroid (over $\CC$) defined by the rows of $M$. \item We have $\algmat{X^\perp} = \algmat{X}^*$. \end{enumerate} \end{lemma} \begin{proof} \textit{(a)} Since $X$ is a linear space, so are its projections.
+Hence, a subset $E_0 \subseteq E$ is independent in $\algmat{X}$ if and only if the projection of $X$ to $\CC^{E_0}$ is surjective.
+This projection is the same as the image of the submatrix $M_{E_0}$ consisting of the rows of $M$ corresponding to $E_0$.
+Thus the projection is surjective if and only if $M_{E_0}$ has full row rank, which is equivalent to $E_0$ being independent in the linear matroid defined by the rows of $M$. \textit{(b)} This now follows from the well-known fact that the linear matroid of a vector space is dual to the linear matroid of the orthogonal complement of the vector space; see, e.g.,~\cite[Section 2.2]{oxley_2011}. \end{proof} We will need the following strengthening of \cref{lemma:algmatspanning} for algebraic matroids of linear spaces. \begin{lemma} Let $X \subseteq \CC^E$ be a linear space, and fix $E_0 \subseteq E$.
+The following are equivalent. \begin{enumerate} \item The fiber of $\pi_{E_0}$ over $\pi_{E_0}(x)$ is a singleton for every $x \in X$. \item $E_0$ is spanning in $\algmat{X}$. \item The fiber of $\pi_{E_0}$ over $\pi_{E_0}(x)$ is a singleton for some $x \in X$. \end{enumerate} \end{lemma} \begin{proof} This follows from \cref{lemma:algmatspanning} and the observation that the projection $\pi_{E_0} : X \to \CC^{E_0}$ is a linear transformation, and hence its nonempty fibers are pairwise isomorphic affine subspaces. \end{proof}